zhiburt/tabled/README.md

 ### Tuple combination

-You also can combine objects which implements `Tabled` by means of tuples, you will get a combined columns of them.
+You also can combine objects which implement `Tabled` by means of tuples, you will get a combined columns of them.

 ```rust
 use tabled::{